malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	Fredkin:

-    Need 6 bit truth table for single qubit to represent a T gate
+    Need 6 bit truth table representation of single qubit to do T gate